Van Weight Limits and Laws

 Authorities will pay attention to the GVW and nothing else.

-Keep in mind, that it’s not just the weight you are loading, the placement is a huge factor, as well.
+Remember that it’s not just the weight you are loading; the placement is also a huge factor.

-Imagine that you have calculated everything right and on paper, you should not exceed the laden weight.
+Imagine that you have calculated everything right, and you should not exceed the laden weight on paper.
 However, if you load all of the items incorrectly, there is a huge chance of overloading a single axle.

 Both axles of your van should carry almost even amounts.
 Placing the load on a single axle can result in tyre popping, which is extremely dangerous.
 Also, you may damage the underskirt of the van while crossing a speed bump.
-This may result in an oil leak, which would affect other drivers on the road, not just you.
+This may result in an oil leak, affecting other drivers on the road, not just you.

 Because of those facts, axle loading is also considered by authorities.
 Make sure that you distribute the load evenly between both axles.
-The front of the van, already carries the weight of you, the cabin, and the engine.
-Right behind the cabin is the perfect place for heavier boxes and lighter boxes should be placed closer to the tail of the van.
+The front of the van already carries the weight of you, the cabin, and the engine.
+Right behind the cabin is the perfect place for heavier boxes, and lighter boxes should be placed closer to the van’s tail.

-Here a couple of actions that officers can take against your felony:
+Here are a couple of actions that officers can take against your felony:

 You will just have to keep track of everything and calculate the weight while loading.
-Here are a couple of tips that can help you determine your GVW before setting off on the road.
+Here are some tips that can help you determine your GVW before setting off on the road.

-The actual weight of the vehicle should be enlisted on a metal plate, probably on the inner side of the drivers’ door.
+The vehicle’s actual weight should be enlisted on a metal plate, probably on the inner side of the driver’s door.
 You can also check that information via the VIN number of the vehicle.
-If the drivers manual is in the cabin, give it a quick check, it contains every bit of information you might need about the van.
-In one of these places, you should also find the capacity of the fuel tank.
-Which you will need in order to calculate the weight of your fuel.
+If the driver’s manual is in the cabin, give it a quick check, it contains every bit of information you might need about the van.
+You should also find the fuel tank’s capacity in one of these places.
+You will need to calculate the weight of your fuel.

-The weight of your passengers, or should I say, passenger, can easily be estimated, or simply ask for it.
+The weight of your passengers, or should I say, passengers, can easily be estimated, or simply ask for it.

 Now, for the most tricky part – looking over the weight of your cargo.
-This can be mastered in time, the eyes of professional movers are like digital scales.
+This can be mastered in time; the eyes of professional movers are like digital scales.
 They can give pretty accurate estimations simply by looking at items.
-However, if you are planning on doing your move alone you will have to either take your chances or scale every single item prior to loading it on the van.
+However, if you plan to make your move alone, you will have to either take your chances or scale every single item before loading it on the van.

 The only home improvement newsletter you will ever need!